jamesheald/COIN/README.md

 ```
 obj.store = {'k','cFilt'};
 ```
 The store property must be set before calling the run_COIN method.
 The stored variables can be analysed after the model has been run.
-For example, to compute the Kalman gain of the context with the highest responsibility:
+As an example analysis, to compute the Kalman gain of the context with the highest responsibility:
 ```
+for run = 1:obj.R % loop over runs
     for trial = 1:numel(obj.x) % loop over trials
         for particle = 1:obj.P % loop over particles
-        [~,j] = max(S{1}.cFilt(:,particle,trial));
+            [~,j] = max(S{run}.cFilt(:,particle,trial));
-        k(particle,trial) = S{1}.k(j,particle,trial);
+            k(particle,trial,run) = S{run}.k(j,particle,trial);
         end
     end
+end
 ```
 A simple average across particles can be computed on each trial, as all particles within the same run have the same weight.
+In contrast, a weighted average over runs must be comptued.
 For a full list of the names of variables that can be stored see [Variable names](#variable-names).

 ### Plotting internal representations